 You may ask to have your coverage continue during your appeal.
 To receive continued coverage, you must file your appeal before the date coverage ends or within ten (10) days of the agency's notice about the action.
 Not everyone qualifies to have coverage continued.
 You may have to pay back Medicaid for the additional coverage you received if you lose your appeal.

 How Do I Request an Appeal?

-You may request an appeal in one of the following ways:
+You may request an appeal: